muhammadmueenarif/Typescript-for-Beginners/readme.txt

 Lec 13.
 MOdules.
 main purpose to make code modular and easy to maintain. with modules we can handle different user data for various purpose like we used for signup and login.

+Lec 14. explicit vs annotations they server similar purpose.
+Both concepts aim to enhance code readability, maintainability and reduce errors by employing them. when we assign type using :, it is called explicit.

+On the other hand, explicit typing is a term used to make data parameters more explicit and clear.
+It emphasizes that developers should manually specify types to eliminate any ambiguity or confusion.
+In essence, it ensures that type definitions are not dependent on inference.